 Also, there may be a time lag for suppressant to get to the hazard (for example, low pressure CO2 may have to travel an extended distance) or for pipes to fill with water prior to discharge (dry or pre-action systems).
 If the delay is not known, use 1 minute.
 If it is known, the delay should typically be between 30 and 60 seconds.

-STEP 2.7.4 - PLANT PERSONNEL AND THE MANUAL FIRE BRIGADE
+0609F.7-04 GUIDANCE FOR STEP 2.7.4 - PLANT PERSONNEL AND THE MANUAL FIRE BRIGADE

 Fire suppression by manual firefighting is assessed based on historical evidence provided by fire event data.
 In Step 2.7.4, one of the pre-calculated fire duration curves must be selected to be applied to each scenario.
 The curves are presented at the end of this attachment as Figures A7.1 thru A7.13.
 The same curve may be used for multiple scenarios, if appropriate, or different curves may be chosen for each scenario.